nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

    The playback volume increases for both headsets.
 #.
 Press the **VOL-** button on the gateway.
    The playback volume decreases for both headsets.
 #.
-Press the **PLAY/PAUSE** button on one of the headsets.
+Press the **PLAY/PAUSE** button on any one of the devices.
-   The playback stops for the given headset and continues on the other one.
+   The playback stops for both headsets and the streaming state for all devices is set to paused.
 #.
 Press the **RESET** button on the gateway.
    The gateway resets and the playback on the unpaused headset stops.
    After some time, the gateway establishes the connection with both headsets and resumes the playback on the unpaused headset.
 #.
-Press the **PLAY/PAUSE** button on one of the paused headsets.
+Press the **PLAY/PAUSE** button on any one of the devices.
-   The playback resumes in sync with the other headset.
+   The playback resumes in both headsets.
 #.
 Press the **BTN 4** button on the gateway multiple times.
    For each button press, the audio stream playback is stopped and the gateway sends a test tone to both headsets.
    These tones can be used as audio cues to check the synchronization of the headsets.